-The 2009 Blanc de Blancs Vintage is made exclusively from Chardonnays selected from the best “crus” of the “Côte des Blancs”: Oiry, Chouilly, Cramant, Avize and Oger.
+The 2012 Brut Blanc de Blancs is exclusively made from Chardonnays selected from the Grands Crus of the Côte des Blancs : Oiry, Chouilly, Cramant, Avize and Oger.

 The wine boasts a pale yellow-gold colour with a continuous thread of lingering bubbles.
 On the nose, the first notes are of citrus fruit coupled with almond, imparting a delightful freshness to the wine, which progressively yield to aromas of white flowers and honey.

 The palate is dominated by a firm backbone, revealing the mineral character of the great ‘terroirs’ from the Cote des Blancs, and is remarkably balanced with a long-lasting aftertaste.